Minnesota Attorney General's Office

-In difficult economic times, there are scam artists that seek to take advantage of people who may be looking for additional income to make ends meet.
-Minnesotans report a new scam where they are led to believe they are obtaining employment as a “secret shopper,” but instead are scammed out of their own hard-earned money.
+Scam artists seek to take advantage of people who may be looking for additional income to make ends meet.
+Minnesotans are reporting a scam where they are led to believe they are obtaining employment as a “secret shopper,” but instead are scammed out of their own hard-earned money.
 Although some companies do hire “secret shopper services” to analyze their customer service by having “secret shoppers” buy certain goods or services at their stores and report their experiences, the fraudsters operating the “Secret Shopper Scam” offer no such service.
 Instead, operators of the Secret Shopper Scam convince consumers that they will pay them for shopping by sending them a check that later turns out to be a fake.
-Before the consumer can determine that the check is fake, however, the fraudster will convince them to wire a certain amount of the check to them, while assuring them that they can keep the remainder of the money for their own payment and to purchase the agreed-upon goods or services as a “secret shopper.”
+Before the consumer can determine that the check is fake, however, the fraudster will convince them to wire a certain amount of the fake check to them, while assuring them that they can keep the remainder of the money for their own payment and to purchase the agreed-upon goods or services as a “secret shopper.”
 Once the scammer receives the wire transfer, they disappear, and the individual’s money is lost for good.
 Adding insult to injury, if the consumer has made “secret shopper” purchases from their bank account before they discover the check is fraudulent, they may also be out these funds as well.
 Don’t become a victim of this scam!

 How the Scam Works